armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 ## Add the Kubernetes provider account

-There are a few ways to do this with Operator.
+There are a few ways to do this with the Armory Operator.
 This uses the typical way of doing it with config.
 The Account CRD is probably the way this will be done in the future.

 Update the `config-patch.yml` with the provider accounts: